-Domestic Violence Prevention Programmes (or domestic violence perpetrator programmes, as they’re otherwise known) are behaviour-change programmes for men who use violence and abuse towards their (ex) partners.
-They run in small groups; however, in recent years there has been development of intervention work with perpetrators in a 1-2-1 setting.
+Domestic Violence Perpetrator Programmes are behaviour-change programmes for people who use violence and abuse towards their (ex) partners.
+They are usually run in small groups; however, in recent years there has been development of intervention work with perpetrators in a 1-2-1 setting.

-- help men stop being violent and abusive
+- helping them to stop being violent and abusive;

-- help them learn how to relate to their partners in a respectful and equal way
+- helping them learn how to relate to their partners in a respectful and equal way;

-- show them non-abusive ways of dealing with difficulties in their relationships and cope with their anger
+- helping them develop non-abusive ways of dealing with difficulties in their relationships and cope with their anger

-A domestic violence perpetrator programme is the most appropriate type of help for men who are abusive and violent toward their partners.
+A domestic violence perpetrator programme is the most appropriate type of help for people who are abusive and violent toward their partners.

-What happens at a domestic violence perpetrator programme meeting?
+What happens at a domestic violence perpetrator programme group meeting?